- Most Popular Course!

 Please find more scuba diving related FAQs at PADI FAQs

 Other than this, as long as you don’t tease or harass marine life, nothing will actively try to harm you.
-We have never had a dangerous incident with any marine life.
+We have never had a dangerous incident with any kind of marine life.

-Normal beach attire e.g. swimwear, sunglasses, sunscreen lotion, a hat, and a towel.
-Although water and fruit punch are included and offered on board, feel free to bring any snacks that you may want to eat between dives.
-If you tend to get motion sickness it is recommended that you take motion sickness pills prior to meeting at the dive shop.
+Normal beach attire e.g. swimwear, sunglasses, sunscreen lotion (reef safe! = non-nano zinc oxide!), a hat, and a towel.
+Although water and juice are included and offered on board, feel free to bring any snacks that you may want to eat between dives.
+If you tend to suffer from motion sickness it may be an idea to take motion sickness pills prior to meeting at the dive shop.

 The average journey time is only 15mins, and the maximum journey time is 30mins.